 Berlin is an incredible city.
 It’s full of history, great food and great people.
 There’s something for everyone, even if all you want to do is sit and eat sausages and drink beer all day!
-I’ve been multiple times and could still return many more times and see totally new things.
-If you have longer than a few days in the city, you can also check out my suggestions for day trips here.
+For those of you who follow my blog, you’ll know that I feel very at home in Germany – I speak the language, I’ve spent a lot of time in the country and I’ve been back time and time again.
+Berlin, the capital, is a special city – I’ve been multiple times and could still return many more times and see totally new things.

 1. Brandenburg Tor (Gate)